aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/available-sdks/_index.md

 ## **Easy to integrate**

-The SDK provides a concise, clear API that lets developers quickly integrate it into existing projects, reducing development time and cost.
+The SDK provides a concise, clear API that lets developers quickly integrate the SDK into existing projects, reducing development time and cost.

 ## **Reduce costs**